rfwatson/octoplex/README.md

 Octoplex is a live video restreamer for the terminal.

 * Restream RTMP/RTMPS to unlimited destinations
-* Broadcast using OBS and other standard tools
+* Broadcast using OBS or any standard tool
-* Add and remove destinations while streaming
+* Add and remove destinations on-the-fly
-* Automatic reconnections
+* Automatic reconnections on drop
-* Terminal user interface with real-time container metrics and health status
+* Terminal UI with live metrics and health status
-* Built on FFmpeg, Docker and other proven free software
+* Powered by FFmpeg, Docker & other open source tools

 ## How it works